Do expats from Wisconsin still need to pay state taxes?

 Relocating your domicile to a no-income-tax state enhances your flexibility and mobility, allowing you to travel and live in various locations without worrying about high state tax bills.
 This is ideal for high-income earners with business interests in multiple states or countries and for retirees who desire to spend their later years exploring new places.

-Moreover, the absence of state income taxes simplifies your tax filing process.
-You will only need to file federal taxes, reducing the complexity and potential for errors in your tax returns and making financial management more straightforward.
+Moreover, the absence of state income taxes can simplify your tax filing process.
+In many cases you may only need to file federal taxes, reducing the complexity and potential for errors in your tax returns and making financial management more straightforward, though you could still have filing obligations in other states depending on your situation.

 How to leave Wisconsin tax residency?

-To change your residency status in Wisconsin, several important steps must be followed carefully to ensure a smooth transition.
+To change your residency status in Wisconsin, several important steps must be followed carefully to help make the transition as smooth as possible.

 1) Establish new residency